MicrosoftDocs/win32/desktop-src/direct3d9/d3dxcomputeimtfrompertexelsignal.md

-﻿---
+---
-Description: 'Calculate per-triangle IMT''s from per-texel data.
-This function is similar to D3DXComputeIMTFromTexture, but it uses a float array to pass in the data, and it can calculate higher dimensional values than 4.' ms.assetid: '4a151184-e67e-41e9-83c6-63da72f262fa'
+Description: Calculate per-triangle IMTs from per-texel data.
+This function is similar to D3DXComputeIMTFromTexture, but it uses a float array to pass in the data, and it can calculate higher dimensional values than 4. ms.assetid: 4a151184-e67e-41e9-83c6-63da72f262fa
 title: D3DXComputeIMTFromPerTexelSignal function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DXComputeIMTFromPerTexelSignal function